Ennadai

-Ennadai is a former populated place in the Kivalliq Region, Nunavut, Canada.
-Located on a peninsula that juts into northeastern Ennadai Lake it faces an unnamed island.
+Ennadai is a formerly populated place in the Kivalliq Region, Nunavut, Canada.
+Located on a peninsula that juts into northeastern Ennadai Lake, it faces an unnamed island.
 It is 250 mi northwest of Churchill, Manitoba and 650 mi west of Arviat.
 Ennadai and the surrounding area has been the traditional home of the Ahiarmiut (Ihalmiut), a Caribou Inuit band.

 The Ennadai Lake Meteorological Aeronautical Presentation System, a former weather station at this locale, consisted of four buildings.
-The Royal Canadian Corps of Signals operated a base, Ennadai Lake Radio Station, (VEJ) at Ennadai from the summer of 1949 until 18 September 1954 when it was turned over to the Department of Transportation An INCO Exploration Camp existed at Ennadai at about the same time.
+The Royal Canadian Corps of Signals operated a base, Ennadai Lake Radio Station, (VEJ) at Ennadai from the summer of 1949 until 18 September 1954 when it was turned over to the Department of Transportation.
+An INCO Exploration Camp existed at Ennadai at about the same time.

 Climate

 Ennadai has a subarctic climate (Köppen climate classification Dfc).